GSS-Cogs/csvw-example/README.md

 ### SDG: 5 Star Linked Open Data

 This document is a walkthrough of how we can create five star linked open data using SDG (sustainable development goals) data.

-We'll do this by utilising the CSV2RDF library https://github.com/Swirrl/csv2rdf to create the RDF from a csvw representation of the dataset in question (in compliance with the specification for CSV on the web https://w3c.github.io/csvw/](https://w3c.github.io/csvw/).
+To do this we're going to create a csvw representation of the dataset (in compliance with the specification for CSV on the web https://w3c.github.io/csvw/](https://w3c.github.io/csvw/).
+This CSVW will then be used to generate the RDF.

 ---
 - TODO: linkify headings